-Reference Definition Member A Fellow, an Associate, an Affiliate or a Student of the Society of Actuaries in Ireland. member's firm The entity of which the member is a partner, a director or an employee.
-Where there is more than one member's firm in relation to a member , the term shall be construed as meaning the relevant firm or firms in the context in which the expression is used. other guidance Legislation, regulations or guidance provided by any statutory or regulatory body relevant in the context of any particular issue with which a member is involved. professional guidance These Professional Conduct Standards and the Guidance Notes issued by the Society. reserved advice Advice given by a member which, because of prescription in: legislation, regulation or the requirements of any statutory or regulatory body, or a contract, deed or other legal document, usually to the effect that the advice must be given by an actuary as therein defined, could not have been given by the individual if that individual were not a member .
+DEFINITIONS Reference Definition disciplinary scheme The disciplinary scheme of the Society of Actuaries in Ireland established under Article 39 of the Society's Articles of Association.
+Where reference is made to referring a matter under the disciplinary scheme, the Director of Professional Affairs should be contacted.
+Member A Fellow, an Associate, an Affiliate or a Student of the Society of Actuaries in Ireland. member's firm The entity of which the member is a partner, a director or an employee.
+Where there is more than one member's firm in relation to a member , the term shall be construed as meaning the relevant firm or firms in the context in which the expression is used. other guidance Legislation, regulations or guidance provided by any statutory or regulatory body relevant in the context of any particular issue with which a member is involved.
+Professional standards These Professional Conduct Standards and the Actuarial Standards of Practice issued or adopted by the Society. reserved advice Advice given by a member which, because of prescription in: legislation, regulation or the requirements of any statutory or regulatory body, or a contract, deed or other legal document, usually to the effect that the advice must be given by an actuary as therein defined, could not have been given by the individual if that individual were not a member .
 Where legislation provides for the recognition of a non-member as an actuary for specified purposes, any such power is not to be construed as removing the associated advice from the scope of reserved advice as defined here. senior actuary A Fellow of the Society of Actuaries in Ireland in a member's firm who has been nominated by that firm in respect of professional actuarial matters.
 Society The Society of Actuaries in Ireland.
-When reference is made to seeking guidance from the Society, this should in the first instance be sought by contacting the Chairman of the Professional Affairs Committee or the Director of Professional Affairs.
+When reference is made to seeking guidance from the Society, this should in the first instance be sought by contrasting the Chairman of the instance be sought by contacting the Chairman of the Professional Affairs Committee or the Director of Professional